 - Here you can download the grades per test or per answer via the Download button in the top right.

-- If you have created groups in the class, you can filter on students in those groups by using drop down in the top right.
+- If you have created groups in the class, you can filter on students in those groups by using the dropdown in the top right.

 - You can grade per test or per question.
 To grade per test, click on the score in the column of this "Result per student" table.